 Four drivers have set the fastest lap of a United States Grand Prix at this circuit.
 Sebastian Vettel has set more fastest laps here than any other driver.
 He’s set the Sunday pace on five occasions at COTA.

-The leaders of both the Drivers’ and Constructors’ Championships after the US Grand Prix at Texas have gone on to win the title in every season since the event was first held in 2012.
+The leaders of both the Drivers’ and Constructors’ Championships after the United States Grand Prix at Texas have gone on to win the title in every season since the event was first held in 2012.

 The 2013 United States Grand Prix is the only race at COTA in which both championships had already been decided prior to the race.
-In addition, the Constructors’ Championship had already been decided before the COTA race in every season between 2013 and 2016, and in 2019.
+In addition, the Constructors’ Championship had already been decided before the COTA race in every season between 2013 and 2016, and in 2019, while the Drivers’ Championship was decided prior to the 2022 United States Grand Prix.

 After graduating in 2015 with a First Class honours degree in English Language and Literature, Nicky Haldenby, a lifelong fan of Formula 1, founded the Lights Out F1 Blog in 2016.
 The blog has become a firm fan-favourite, delving deep into the sport’s history books and lifting the cover on unusual F1 statistics.